Credit: Justin Sullivan/Getty Images

 This article was published in partnership with Artsy, the global platform for discovering and collecting art.
 The original article can be seen here.
 The opinions expressed in this commentary are solely those of the author.

-When the disgraced health entrepreneur Elizabeth Holmes was indicted on fraud charges for her lab-testing company Theranos last year, much of the media discussion rested not on her alleged corporate recklessness and staggering abuses of trust, but on her sartorial choices: black jackets, black slacks, and -- most importantly -- black turtlenecks.
+When the disgraced health entrepreneur Elizabeth Holmes was indicted on fraud charges for her lab-testing company Theranos in 2018, much of the media discussion rested not on her alleged corporate recklessness and staggering abuses of trust, but on her sartorial choices: black jackets, black slacks, and -- most importantly -- black turtlenecks.

 "I probably have 150 of these," she said of them back in Glamour magazine in 2015. "(It's) my uniform.
 It makes it easy, because every day you put on the same thing and don't have to think about it -- one less thing in your life."
 Holmes's statements would ultimately come back to bite her, summing up her checkered business career in microcosm: style over substance, image projection over integrity.

 Trivial as it seems, that detail seemed to shed light on her character.
 According to one former employee, Holmes's taste in sweaters was a conscious channeling of the late Apple supremo Steve Jobs, who was rarely pictured without one of the many black Issey Miyake turtlenecks he owned.
 His maverick reputation was associated with his trusty wardrobe staple, his black turtlenecks projecting a cool intellect and general unfussiness.
 They suggested that he was a different kind of businessman -- a "visionary" who did not play by the boardroom rules.
 Had he dressed like Bill Gates or Jeff Bezos, would we really remember him as anything other than an uncommonly shrewd CEO?